infant-lang/documentation/docs/intro.md

 - Inspired by BrainFuck 🧠 but does things in a less esoteric way.
 - More elegant keywords for infants 👶
 - Manual simplified control over the pointer 👆
-- Conditional implementation with the simple ‘`f` ❓
+- Conditional implementation with the simple `if` ❓
 - Memory 📦 for storing temporary data and manipulating it
 - Easiest one line `for` loop 🏃‍♀️ for repetitive tasks such as multiplication

 ## What can it achieve?

 We ❤ developers but love infants 👶 more.
-Infant lang is developed to promote infants to start coding 👩‍💻 with the stuff they can visualize 🦕 like moving their toy 🧸 along a line and storing their toys in a box 📦
+Infant lang is developed to promote infants to start coding 👩‍💻 with the stuff they can perceive 🦕 like moving their toy 🧸 along a line and placing their toys in a box 📦

-With the upcoming support for threads 🖇, Infant Lang helps infants understand how multitasking 🤹‍♀️ works inside computers and create wonderful things 🧱
+With the impending support for threads 🖇,  Infant Lang will be able to assist Infants grasp how multitasking 🤹‍♀️ works within computers and build fantastic things 🧱